Top 20 Ways to Re-Use Tin Cans

 14. And speaking of the kitchen, try baking mini cakes inside tin cans, for adorable individual portions (use smooth-sided cans if you plan to pop them out and frost them prior to serving)

-15. You can make lovely candle holders – called luminaries – by freezing water inside a can and then using an awl or nail to poke a pattern of holes along the side.
+15. Make lovely candle holders – called luminaries – by freezing water inside a can and then using an awl or nail to poke a pattern of holes along the side.
 The frozen water will prevent the can from denting as you work.

-16. In the same spirit as above, you can use the patterned cans as covers for your outdoor fairy lights (i.e. “Christmas lights”).
+16. In the same spirit as above, use the patterned cans as covers for your outdoor fairy lights.
 All strung up and shimmering silver on a summer night, they really are quite charming.

 17. Make a pencil holder!